 Because participants are not employees, stipend payments are not considered wages and should not be reported as such.
 Stipend payments are payments made in order to help defray living expenses while the participant is engaged in the research participation program at FDA.
 For IRS purposes, these payments are considered non-qualified scholarships and fellowships (not tuition and fees).
 For information on how to report this amount on the federal tax return, refer to IRS Publication 970, Tax Benefits for Education, which can be downloaded from www.irs.gov/formspubs or requested at 1-800-829-3676.

 Except for some foreign nationals, participants will have no Federal tax withheld by ORAU from their stipend payments.
 Participants who have no tax withheld from their stipend payment can expect to receive an annual Statement of Payments letter from ORAU.
-Designed to help with tax preparation, this statement will be sent by February and will include the total amount of payments made by ORAU during the previous calendar year.
+Designed to help with tax preparation, this statement will be uploaded to your Doculivery Account by February and will include the total amount of payments made to you by ORAU during the previous calendar year.

 Because stipend payments are awards (not wages), ORAU does not withhold Social Security or Medicare taxes for any participant.
 Participants are not self-employed, and therefore do not pay self-employment taxes.
 ORAU also does not withhold state income tax for any participant.